 Is it possible to design my own micropatterns?

 Yes, it is possible.
 You can order a customized photomask with the features you want.
 Either you already have the design of the customized photomask and you can directly send it to us (in GDS, DXF, EPS or PDF format) or you can precisely describe what you want and we will take care of the customisation.

 Is it possible to pattern 18 or 22mm slides?

 Yes, the patterns are organized in such way that you can get all the micropatterns sizes no matter the size of your slides.

 To make micropatterns, 4Dcell provides a micropatterning station with the equipment needed.
-Basic laboratory materials is then mandatory to perform the experiment such as tweezers or micropipettes.
+Basic laboratory materials, such as tweezers or micropipettes, are then mandatory to perform the experiment.
 Working in a clean environment is necessary to have good results.

 The stability of the micropatterns in presence of cells depends on the cell type.
 Typically, standard PEG treatment used in the 4Dcell micropatterns fabrication kit lasts about 24h.
 4Dcell precoated slides and pre-patterned slides use improved anti-adhesive polymer treatments which are more stable (several days of culture).
 The most stable treatment allows up to weeks of culture in certain conditions.
 Before usage and stored at room temperature, precoated or prepatterned consumables are stable for months.

 How efficient is the coating process when using your system – will there likely be patches that do not coat properly? and if so, at what frequency do you typically see this?

 The quality of the micropatterns depends on the precautions taken during the experiment.
 We also provide already coated slides ready to be printed with micropatterns.
 The coating is of very high quality and you can choose from 3 different molecules.You can have a look at the webpage of the pre-coated slides.

 I do not use fibronectin, is it possible to replace it?
 Do you provide alternative matrix solutions for coating – collagen for instance?